-Unless you and your housemates rent a furnished house or apartment, you will need to furnish your own home, including: furniture, dishes, sheets and blankets, small appliances, etc. Because it is your home, you and your housemates can choose to decorate however you'd like.
-Feel free to bring whatever personal items will make your new house a home to you.
+Unless you and your housemates rent a furnished house or apartment, you will need to furnish your own home, including furniture, dishes, sheets and blankets, small appliances, etc. Because it is your home, you and your housemates can decorate however you want.
+Feel free to bring personal items that will make your new house a home to you.
 Supported Living staff can help you and your family determine what you need to purchase to get started.